Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Architectural Design Comparison

-Fig.~4 (b) shows the overall structure of SPLUT~\cite{ma2022splut}.
-SPLUT first divides an 8-bit image into two branches: one with the most significant 4 bits (MSB) and the other with the least significant 4 bits (LSB) to eliminate interpolation at the final stage.
+This section explores various LUT-based SISR architectures.
+Fig.~\ref{fig:architecture_comparison} depicts these architectures.
+LUT here refers to a CNN similar to that in Fig.~\ref{fig:lut-net} with the prefix or subscript describing the kernel shape of the first CONV layer.
+Fig.~\ref{fig:architecture_comparison} (a) depicts the overall structure of SRLUT~\cite{jo2021srlut}, which consists of only a single LUT, corresponding to a CNN with the first layer using a $2\times2$ square kernel.
+During training and inference, rotation ensemble is used to expand the receptive field (RF) from $2\times2$ to $3\times3$.
+MuLUT~\cite{li2022mulut}, as shown in Fig.~\ref{fig:architecture_comparison} (c), extends SRLUT by using multiple LUTs with different input kernel shapes.
+These kernels have complementary indexing patterns, as they can fill up the entire $5\times5$ area using the rotation ensemble trick.
+The same structure can be stacked sequentially to form a multistage structure to further enlarge the RF.
+Fig.~\ref{fig:architecture_comparison} (b) demonstrates SPLUT~\cite{ma2022splut} which divides an 8-bit image into two branches: one with the most significant 4 bits (MSB) and the other with the least significant 4 bits (LSB) to eliminate interpolation at the final stage.
 To maintain consistency, we follow the terminology from SPLUT~\cite{ma2022splut}.
-Here, $\rm{LUT}_{HW}$ is referred to as spatial lookup, which uses the $2\times2$ square kernel as the S-LUT in Fig.~4 (a) and (c), but with multi-channel outputs.
+Here, $\rm{LUT}_{HW}$ is referred to as spatial lookup, which uses the $2\times2$ square kernel as the S-LUT in Fig.~\ref{fig:architecture_comparison} (a) and (c), but with multi-channel outputs.
 The number of output channels can be either 4 (SPLUT-S), 8 (SPLUT-M), or 16 (SPLUT-L).
 The multi-channel feature maps are then grouped along the channel dimension and fed to either vertical or horizontal aggregation.
 The aggregated features are then fed to $\rm{LUT}_{HC}$ and $\rm{LUT}_{WC}$, both of which have a $2\times2$ input pattern.
 The input pattern of $\rm{LUT}_{HC}$ is along both the height and channel dimensions, while that of $\rm{LUT}_{WC}$ is along both the width and channel dimensions.
 The aggregation modules, $\rm{LUT}_{WC}$ and $\rm{LUT}_{HC}$, can be repeated multiple times in series to further expand the RF.
 The final super-resolved (SR) image is produced by summing the outputs of the two branches.
+The proposed HKLUT architecture is illustrated in Fig.~\ref{fig:architecture_comparison} (d).
+Our method utilizes the two-branch structure of SPLUT to eliminate the interpolation step.
+However, instead of employing the same set of LUTs in both branches, we propose an asymmetric parallel structure that uses smaller LUTs for the LSB branch to reduce storage space.
+Within each branch, we use multiple LUTs with the rotation ensemble trick similar to MuLUT.
+However, LUTs of our design have fewer input pixels, resulting in an exponential reduction in size.
+Summing the results from the two branches yields the final SR image.
+The entire structure is treated as a building block.
+A multistage structure is constructed by repeating the whole module.
+This allows convenient implementation of different progressive upsample strategies to further reduce storage.